 - Unexplained weight loss

-The appearance of oral cancers can differ based on their type, location within the mouth and stage.
+The appearance of oral cancers can differ as well based on the same factors.
 Some people describe the appearance of oral cancers as:

 - Vividly colored and slightly raised red patches that appear and feel velvety (erythroplakia)